nikhil-lalgudi/Advanced-DS/src/Probabilistic Data Structures/Treap/treap-readme.md

 - For large datasets, pre-allocate expected number of elements
 - Avoid frequent small insertions/deletions
 - Use move semantics when possible

+## License
+This implementation is provided under the [MIT License](LICENSE).
+See the LICENSE file for details.